Landau levels for the $(2+1)$ Dunkl-Klein-Gordon oscillator: Introduction

 Dunkl reintroduced the reflection operators for the study of functions of several variables with discrete symmetry groups.
 The now known as Dunkl operators are operators which consist of combinations of a differential part and a discrete part \cite{dunkl1}.
 One of the main applications of the Dunkl operators has been the study of the Laplace operator in $\bf R^n$.
 The Dunkl-Laplace operator has been shown to consist of two parts, where one part is equal to classical Laplacian and is invariant with respect to the orthogonal group, and the other part depends on the reflection operators and is invariant under the reflection group \cite{dunkl1,dunkl2}.

 The Dunkl operators are closely related to the Bannai-Ito and the Dunkl-Schwinger algebras.
 Dunkl operators have been essentially applied to solve central field problems in two and three dimensions in terms of the Jacobi, Legendre, Hermite and $-1$ orthogonal polynomials \cite{GEN1,GEN2,GEN3,GEN4,nos1,nos2}.
 It has also been applied to the study of new integrable systems \cite{GEN1,GEN4}.
 Recently, the Schr\"odinger equation for the Dunkl-Coulomb problem in $3D$ has been solved and its superintegrability and dynamical symmetry have been studied \cite{sami1,sami2}.
 In the relativistic regime, we studied the problem of the Dirac-Dunkl oscillator in two dimensions in Ref. \cite{nos3}, and the Dunkl-Klein-Gordon equation for the Coulomb potential and the Klein-Gordon oscillator has been algebraically and analytically solved in Ref. \cite{arxiv}.
+Currently, this derivative is being widely studied in many branches of physics, from classical mechanics, to relativistic quantum mechanics, through electromagnetism, as can be seen in the Refs. \cite{Chung1,Chung2,Chung3,Chung4}.

 In this paper we study the $2D$ Dunkl-Klein-Gordon oscillator coupled to a uniform magnetic field.
 We show in two different ways that this problem can be solved exactly.
 In the first way, we find the energy spectrum from the theory of unitary representations by introducing a set of operators which close the $su(1,1)$ Lie algebra.
 In the second way, we solve the Dunkl-Klein-Gordon equation analytically and find the energy spectrum and the eigenfunctions.